-And one of the most common questions I get from clients is – how much does aerial surveying services cost?
+And one of the most common questions I get from clients is – how much do land surveying services cost?

-Contrary to popular belief, aerial surveying is not all that expensive.
-In fact, according to a government report, using drones in construction actually saves you a lot of money in the long run!
+Contrary to popular belief, land surveying is not all that expensive.
+In fact, there is quite a process involved with surveying and property development projects and choosing the right surveying firm saves you a lot of money in the long run!

-Combining drone surveying with digital imaging, 3d laser scanning and other technologies can further help you significantly cut down or avoid project costs.
+Combining drone surveying with digital imaging, 3D laser scanning and other technologies can further help you significantly cut down or avoid project costs and increase worker safety.

-Here is a detailed costing guide that we follow at Avian.
+Here is a detailed costing guide on land surveying in Australia.
 Alternatively, you can set up a meeting with us to get your project quote today.

 Table of Contents